-MSc students are required to complete a minimum of six credit units of elective courses.
-The elective courses must be appropriate to the student's research and will be chosen in consultation with student's advisory committee.
+PhD students are required to complete a minimum of three credit units as an elective course.
+This course must be appropriate to the student's thesis research and must be chosen in consultation with the student's supervisor and advisory committee.
 Examples of potential elective courses are provided below:

 CHEP 801.3 - Epidemiology II - Advanced epidemiologic theory and methods.
 Advanced techniques will be applied to a series of epidemiologic problems from the fields of communicable and non-communicable disease.